HL7/davinci-alerts/source/pages/index.md

 patient's healthcare to take actions and intervene earlier to assure the patient is better cared for and can also result in reduced costs.

-The HL7 Da Vinci Project has recognized the need to provide a FHIR based standard for adoption by both providers and payers for the communication of relevant notifications to support the real-time exchange of notifications that impact patient care and value based or risk based services.
+The HL7 Da Vinci Project has recognized the need to provide a FHIR based standard for adoption by both providers and payers for the communication of relevant notifications to support the real-time exchange of information that impacts patient care and value based or risk based services.
+It is anticipated that the burden of communicating the notifation is also reduced by using FHIR.
 This Guide defines a FHIR messaging based paradigm and framework to establish consistently adoptable and reproducible methods to exchange notifications.
 This framework is demonstrated using the patient admission and discharge event use case to generate unsolicited notifications to the care team.

 ## How to read this Guide